 Eureka!
-You have come across a list featuring 2018 Easter Sunday brunches throughout Northwest Indiana.
+You have come across a list featuring 2019 Easter Sunday brunches throughout Northwest Indiana.
 Take a peek at the restaurants listed below and make this year's brunch one to remember.
-Easter Sunday brunch along the South Shore just got simpler.
-Enjoy!
+Check back as we will continue to add more brunches as they are announced!

 Every March, maple trees in the South Shore awaken with the warm days and cold nights and the sap begins to flow.
 It's that time of year again, and the maple sugar farmers are busy, headed out with their tools to tap the trees.

 I recently got the chance to visit Edge Adventures Northwest Indiana at Deep River, a "tree-top" ropes course and zip line park.
 It's one of the Region's newest attractions, and it's great.
 I did learn that I'm not as adventurous as my teenage self and I was a getting nervous as I was putting on my safety gear.

 Grab your gear and get ready to explore the canals, rivers, streams and lakes in the South Shore.
 The South Shore has hundreds of miles of water trails and each route offers different opportunities from challenging and scenic to historic and wooded.

 Every year in late winter and early spring the words "the fish are in" spreads among the fishermen who love catching coho salmon in Lake Michigan.